 This is a story of family, loss and abandonment that captures a hilarious snap shot of three men linked by blood, who seemingly have little else in common.
 On the journey, we discover details about all three that reveal traits and idiosyncrasies that they share, bringing them closer together albeit without a conscious effort on any part.

 Ralph Fiennes leads a stellar ensemble cast in this hilarious tale about a once magnificent hotel that sits in the fictitious Republic of Zubrowka.
-Based on old pictures of alpine hotels and the novels of Stefan Zweig, The Grand Budapest Hotel explores the themes of friendship, nostalgia, fascism and tragedy.
+Based on old pictures of alpine hotels and the novels of Stefan Zweig, The Grand Budapest Hotel (2014) explores the themes of friendship and nostalgia as well as the threat of fascism and tragedy.

 A truly epic film, The Grand Budapest Hotel is an incredible achievement from beginning to end.
 The cast is expansive and contains usual Anderson alumni Willem Dafoe, Jeff Goldblum, Edward Norton, Bill Murray and Owen Wilson, alongside new faces such as Saoirse Ronan and F. Murray Abraham.
 It made the most money of any of Anderson’s films to date and was nominated for nine academy awards, winning four of them.